-Hotels often have more than just a comfy bed to offer guests.
-From spa treatments to exterior activities, your hotel can often provide your guests with extras that can last their whole stay.
+Hotels often have more than just a comfy bed to offer to guests.
+From spa treatments to room services, your hotel can often provide your guests with extras that can take their stay to the next level.
 But, if your guests aren’t aware of them, they aren’t going to take advantage of them.

-In this blog post, we look at 10 upselling tips that will entice your guests to upgrade and take full advantage of your amenities.
+In this blog post, we share with you 10 upselling tips that will entice your guests to upgrade and take full advantage of your amenities.

 1. Understand your guests

 Understand your guests by carefully reviewing profiles and developing buyer personas.
 These are highly detailed representations of your target audience, including demographics, location, income, challenges, and goals.
-When you understand your audience - in this case, a hotel guest - you can cater to their wants and needs.
-A more personalized approach to upselling leads to a better reception from the guest.
+When you understand your audience - in this case, a hotel guest - you can cater to their wants and needs and promote personalized features that you know will lead to a better reception from the guest.

 2. Reconfirm their choice